tigergraph/ecosys/tutorials/GSQL.md

 run query deleteElement()
 ```

-GSQL engine will periodially consume the update.
-Sometime, you may not see the change immediately.
-In order to see the result immediately, you need to invoke the rebuildnow REST api to make the change happen.
-You can call the rebuildnow API with the graph name as suffix.
+The GSQL engine will periodically process updates.
+Occasionally, changes may not be visible immediately.
+To see the results instantly, invoke the `rebuildnow` REST API.
+Simply call the `rebuildnow` REST API with the graph name as a suffix to apply the changes immediately.

 ```python
  curl -X GET 'http://localhost:14240/restpp/rebuildnow/financialGraph'
 ```

 After that, you can query with the latest graph status.

 ```python